Paul Huntsman saved a newspaper — then launched an investigation of his brother’s rival

 The Tribune has used Jittai’s findings in several news reports, and Huntsman has written two columns describing his reasons for starting the company.

 In an interview with The Washington Post, the chairman strongly denied using his company or the newspaper for his brother’s behalf, and said Jittai’s purpose was to expose mismanagement and corruption in the state public health system.
+Some of the companies Jittai has sought to investigate have raised the same concern.
 “I’m shocked,” Huntsman said.
 “Given how big these issues are, all they can come up with is to take a potshot at my brother Jon.”

 Huntsman is a something of a hero among journalists in Salt Lake City.
 His family investment trust bought the financially troubled Tribune in 2016 and three years later converted it into the first nonprofit metropolitan newspaper in the United States, with Huntsman serving as chair of an 11-person governing board.
 He said the Tribune has since used tax-deductible grants and public donations to help stabilize its finances.